rathinpadia/wo-dotnet-task/README.md

 * Mark up the movie details page with movie structured data for the displayed movie details.
 Make sure the structured data is in JSON-LD format.
 More guidelines are here https://developers.google.com/search/docs/data-types/movie#movie

 ## Notes:
 Structured data in JSON-LD should be generated in the html head section.
-More details about them are available here https://developers.google.com/search/docs/guides/intro-structured-data
+More details about them are available here https://developers.google.com/search/docs/guides/intro-structured-data.
+You can validate your structured data using the tool https://search.google.com/structured-data/testing-tool

 # Getting Started:
 We have provided a boilerplate code that displays movies from a hard coded set of data.
 Feel free to use this and build upon it.
 You are NOT REQUIRED to use this and feel free to start a solution from scratch.
 Make sure this is done in .NET.